This post contains affiliate links. Please read our disclosure policy.

 So, for the question of the day, “What is the best oil to season cast iron?”
 Well, we go to Lodge Cast Iron for the answer.

-Lodge recommends vegetable oil, melted shortening, or canola oil as found in their own seasoning spray.
+The pros at Lodge recommend vegetable oil, melted shortening, or canola oil as found in their own seasoning spray.

-I go to Lodge specifically since they make most cast irons found in homes across America.
+I go to Lodge specifically since they make most of the cast iron equipment found in homes across America.
 And the fact that they have a reputation for creating lasting USA-made skillets for over a hundred years.

 I have used a lot of different oils to season cast iron, and upfront, I want to say, I have never had a bad experience.

-Every time I have used oil to season a skillet, it has always worked well and lasted as long as I would have expected.
+Every time I have used a new oil to season a skillet, it has always worked well and lasted as long as I would have expected.

-It’s definitely not the most popular oil to season cast iron with, being on the lower end of the smoke point scale at 350°.
+It’s definitely not the most popular oil to season cast iron with, being on the lower end of the smoke point scale at 350°F.

-For best results, choose an oil with a smoke point above 350°F. This will ensure a nice, solid, durable non-stick coating.
+For best results, choose an oil with a higher smoke point, above 350°F. (so, not coconut oil!)
+This will ensure a nice, solid, durable non-stick coating.
+Keep reading for a list of oil smoke points to help you choose!

 • Avocado oil: 520°F